Xena,

 healing magic that rarely synergizes with the visceral realities of the war

 otherwise driving the plot.
-Never
+It is never

 explained beyond one hand-wavy line: “altering

-pheromones with thought to reprogram insects at the cellular level”, bug
+pheromones with thought to reprogram insects at the cellular level”.
+Bug

 magic is nevertheless located in every nook and cranny of story.
-Insect tech not enough, Hurley introduces
+Insect tech not enough, however, Hurley introduces

 shapeshifters—another particularly hand-wavy ingredient—to the stew.
-God’s
+In case you missed all that, God’s

-War, with its science-fantasy, noir sensibility, is as genre as genre can
+War is as genre as genre can

 be.